4ms/stm32mp1-baremetal/README.md

-The OSD32MP1-BRK board has an SWD/JTAG header so you can use a programmer like the SEGGER J-Link or an ST-LINK to debug with a variety of tools (gdb/OpenOCD, Segger Ozone, TRACE32).
+The OSD32MP1-BRK board has an SWD/JTAG header so you can use a programmer like the SEGGER J-Link or an ST-LINK to debug with a variety of tools (gdb/OpenOCD, Ozone, TRACE32).
 The board has a 10 exposed pads designed to fit a 10-pin pogo adaptor, such as [this one](https://www.tag-connect.com/product/tc2050-idc-nl-10-pin-no-legs-cable-with-ribbon-connector) from Tag-Connect [or Digikey](https://www.digikey.com/en/products/detail/tag-connect-llc/TC2050-IDC-NL/2605367).
 While you're shopping, pick up these helpful accessories too: [retaining clip](https://www.tag-connect.com/product/tc2050-clip-3pack-retaining-clip)